“Best Legal Solutions for your Business”

 MAIN TYPES OF BUSINESS LICENSE:

-Once the company is set up in Thailand, then the company should apply for import license/export license (paperless) with the Customs Department in order to conduct a business activity related with import/export products.
+Once the company is set up in Thailand, then the company should apply for import/export license (paperless) with the Customs Department in order to conduct a business activity related with import/export products.
 Certain types of products shall require for an additional license to be imported.

 The import/export business activity is not restricted for foreigners in Thailand as per the Foreign Business Act of 1999.